Harry felt eleven again.

 He hated this.

-Ginny didn't wait for Ron to respond.
-"You think yelling at him is going to fix anything?
-You keep acting like he's the issue, but have you even tried listening to him?"
+"You think yelling at him is going to fix anything?"
+Ginny demanded.
+"You keep acting like he's the issue, but have you even tried listening to him?"

-Ginny wasn't backing down.
-"You're not helping by shouting at him, Ron!
-Harry's been through hell—more than we know, probably.
-He doesn't trust easily, and maybe that's not about us.
-Maybe that's just… how he's learnt to survive."
+"You're not helping by shouting at him, Ron!"
+Ginny fired back.
+"Harry's been through hell—more than we know.
+He doesn't trust easily, and maybe that's not about us."

-There was a beat of silence.
+There was a pause.

 Ginny sighed, and it sounded like defeat.
 "You can't force him.
 He needs space.
 Time.
-And maybe… maybe he needs to know he's not carrying everything alone."
+And maybe he needs to know he's not carrying everything alone."

 There was no reply at first.

-Then, quietly, Ginny said, "I'm scared too.
+Then Ginny said, quietly, "I'm scared too.
 Something's wrong.
-You can feel it in him—it's like he's… not all here.
-Like he's still fighting some battle the rest of us can't see.
+You can feel it in him.
+It's like he's not all here, like he's still fighting some battle the rest of us can't see.
 And if he keeps carrying it alone, I don't know what it'll do to him."

 "Ron, please," Ginny called after him.
 "Just—don't make it worse."